Contact InformationDr. Lynne Andreozzi Fontaine

 How do I turn in my application form?

-You can hand it to one of the Honors Program Coordinators (Lynne Andreozzi Fontaine in Room 3093 at the Knight Campus; Karen Kortz in Room 1204 at the Flanagan Campus) or leave the application in their mailbox.
-You can also mail it to them through campus mail or regular mail.
+After getting the department chairperson's signature you can hand the application to one of the Honors Program Coordinators (Lynne Andreozzi Fontaine in Room 3093 at the Knight Campus in Warwick; Karen Kortz in Room 1374 at the Flanagan Campus in Lincoln) or leave the application in their mailbox.
+You can also mail it to them through campus mail (your faculty advisor can help you with that).

 Can I turn in the application late?